 Here are just a few examples from Teva’s sites around the world.
-You can find more examples, and keep up to date with the latest news, by visiting Teva’s LinkedIn account.

 In Europe, the demand from wholesalers started to significantly increase as the coronavirus began to impact the continent.

-In March, 15,000 pallets containing 30 million packs of medicine was delivered to customers in Germany and Austria.
+In March, 15,000 pallets containing 30 million packs of medicine were delivered to customers in Germany and Austria.
 Warehouse and distribution teams across the two countries responded to the doubling of orders by overhauling their shift patterns, people kindly came back early from their holidays and everyone from apprentices to managers took on additional responsibilities.

 In Croatia, even an earthquake didn’t stop the team from manufacturing critical medicines.
 According to Robert Frankovic, Production Operations Director, “production didn’t stop – patients who need our products are our priority.”
-The production lines were repaired and reactivated in record time, and a much-needed antiseptic was approved for local use – some of which is being donated to regional crisis and medical centers in the fight against COVID-19.
+The production lines were repaired and reactivated in record time, and a much-needed antiseptic was approved for local use – some of which was donated to regional crisis and medical centers in the fight against COVID-19.

 In Austria, our truck drivers are continuing to work around the clock to make sure medicines get to their locations.
 Gerhard Riek, for example, has continued to play an essential role in delivering medicines, despite the high levels of coronavirus in parts of the country.
-Drivers are supplied with gloves, face masks and protective suits to help protect their safety.
+Drivers were supplied with gloves, face masks and protective suits to help protect their safety.
 Contact with others has also been significantly reduced by ensuring documentation is processed online, and the unloading is done by just one person.

-In Southern America, Teva’s team in Chile have made a tremendous effort to stay operational and meet the needs of patients who are expecting to receive their medications.
+In Southern America, Teva’s team in Chile made a tremendous effort to stay operational and meet the needs of patients expecting to receive their medications.
 Production Supervisor Paola Garrido said “I am proud to see how my team works, how they notice every detail, their dedication and efforts - in their work areas and in their daily and family life.
 Everyone is committed to their daily tasks in order to reach our patients in time.”

 We have reduced the number of people in our facilities to only those who are essential and may not work remotely.
 We are adhering to local social distancing recommendations, PPE and hygiene instructions to better protect our people, their families and the communities in which we operate.

-IQVIA NPA Data (as of MAT Dec 2019)
+IQVIA NPA Data (as of MAT Dec 2021)